COINjecture-Network/seed/SECURITY.md

 ## Reporting Security Vulnerabilities

 We take security seriously.
-If you discover a security vulnerability in this project, **please do not** open a public GitHub issue.
+If you discover a security vulnerability in this project, **please** open a public GitHub issue.
 Instead, please report it responsibly by:

 ### Private Disclosure
 - **Email**: Contact the repository maintainer privately with details about the vulnerability